George-Wan/system-design/README.md

 ## Bloom filter
 A Bloom filter is a data structure designed to check, rapidly and memory-efficiently, whether an element is present in a set.
 The POC is a workable solution to check if a user name has been regeristed with a website.

+## Autocomplete
+Autocomplete is a very common web feature which can predict the rest of a word or a phrase a user is typing.
+The data structure used to implement this featuer is called Trie or Prefix tree.
+In this feature implementation, the data structure can support the user input prediction of all lower cases words.